 Bouncing back from criticism

 Although you may not agree with the advice offered, criticism in any form is an opportunity to listen, diversify and generally improve.
-Here’s how you can bounce back from criticism.
+Here’s how you can learn from failure and bounce back from criticism.

 Recognise failure doesn’t mean you’ve failed completely